-This tutorial will teach you all about what is corduroy, including its types and uses.
-Corduroy is a fabric worth loving.
-It can remind you of autumn because of the beautiful golden hue of the leaves.
-Moreover, this fabric has a cozy feel which is ideal when the season transitions from breezy to snuggly weather.
+This tutorial will teach you all about what is corduroy, including its various types and uses and appeal in clothing and upholstery.
+Corduroy is a fabric worth loving, wearing, and sewing.
+Moreover, this fabric has a cozy feel, which is ideal when the weather cools down.

-Corduroy is a crinkled and sturdy fabric that textile manufacturers use in making different kinds of items including clothing.
-One of the most striking features of the fabric is its ridges.
-Corduroy makers produce it with various widths or ridges.
+Corduroy is a crinkled and sturdy fabric that textile manufacturers use in making different kinds of items, including clothing.
+One of the most striking features of the fabric is its ridges, which are referred to as "wales".
+Corduroy makers produce it with various widths of ridges.

 What is Corduroy Wale?

 The classification of corduroy often depends on the number of ridges per inch.
 These ridges are referred to as wales and run vertically down the fabric.
 This means that the lower the number of wales, the thicker the ridges are.
 Conversely, high wale numbers mean that the corduroy will have more and finer ridges.

 This type of corduroy is the opposite of elephant corduroy.
 Each square inch of pinwale corduroy has many small ridges.
 Many of its finest designs can have up to 21 wales every inch.
 The finer pinwale corduroy is used for children's and baby clothing and is great for sewing soft toys.

 In every inch of a standard corduroy fabric, there are approximately 11 wales.
 If a corduroy fabric has a range of 8 to 14 wales, it is often considered to be standard corduroy.

 Elephant Corduroy (6 or Less Wales)